learning-zone/html-basics/html-mcq.md

 **Q73.** A developer adds `sandbox="allow-scripts allow-same-origin"` to an iframe loading content from the same origin as the parent page.
 A colleague warns this is dangerous.
 Why?

 - A) It is not dangerous — same-origin content should always be trusted.
-- B) Combining `allow-scripts` with `allow-same-origin` allows the sandboxed content to access `document.cookie`, `localStorage`, and the parent's DOM via `parent.document`, effectively bypassing the sandbox entirely.
+- B) Combining `allow-scripts` with `allow-same-origin` allows the sandboxed content to access `document.cookie`, `localStorage`, and the parent\'s DOM via `parent.document`, effectively bypassing the sandbox entirely.
 - C) `allow-same-origin` is an invalid value and will be silently ignored.
-- D) The combination causes the iframe to inherit the parent's Content Security Policy.
+- D) The combination causes the iframe to inherit the parent\'s Content Security Policy.

 > **Answer: B**
-> `allow-same-origin` grants the iframe the same origin as the parent, giving it access to the parent's storage and DOM. `allow-scripts` lets it run JavaScript.
+> `allow-same-origin` grants the iframe the same origin as the parent, giving it access to the parent\'s storage and DOM. `allow-scripts` lets it run JavaScript.
 Together, a script inside the iframe can call `parent.document.body.innerHTML = ''` or steal cookies — negating all sandbox protections.
 This combination should be avoided for same-origin embedded content.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>